oomorijosh/omorijosh.github.io/essays/smart-questions.md

 #### What is the `-->` operator in C/C++?

-> *“After reading Hidden Features and Dark Corners of C++/STL...
-I was surprised that this snippet worked in both Visual Studio and G++...”*
+> *After reading Hidden Features and [Dark Corners of C++/STL](https://groups.google.com/access-error?continue=https://groups.google.com/g/comp.lang.c%2B%2B.moderated/c/-/m/IN1YDXhz8TMJ?pli%3D1) on comp.lang.c++.moderated, I was completely surprised that the following snippet compiled and worked in both Visual Studio 2008 and G++ 4.4.
+I would assume this is also valid C since it works in GCC as well. <br /> <br /> Here's the code:*

 ```c
 int x = 10;